 On February 3, 2019, management\committed to a plan to sell its subsidiary, DenseLight Semiconductors Pte Ltd. In line with its commitment to sell DenseLight, the Company was required to restate its previously reported financial information consistent with the requirements of reporting DenseLight as discontinued operations.
-Information reported in past MD&As has therefore been restated to conform with the principle of reporting information on both continued operations and discontinued operations.
+Comparative analysis provided in past MD&As has therefore been restated in this MD&A to conform with the principle of reporting information on both continued operations and discontinued operations.
 The information reported as "continuing operations" reflect the operating activities of POET Technologies Inc., consolidated with the activities of its subsidiaries ODIS Inc., Opel Inc., POET Technologies Pte.
 Ltd and BB Photonics Inc. The information reported as "discontinued operations" reflect the operating activities of the DenseLight.